12 Fresh Foods You Shouldn’t Store Together

 Cucumbers stand alone

 Many fruits, such as tomatoes, bananas and melons, produce ethylene gas, a ripening agent that speeds up spoilage.
 Cucumbers are super sensitive to this ethylene gas, so they need their own place or they’ll spoil faster.
 They’re actually more suited to hanging out on the counter than in the crisper drawer with off-gassing fruits, but if you want cold cucumbers, you can store them for a few days in the fridge (away from fruits).
-These 15 supermarket foods literally last for years.

 Treat herbs like fresh flowers